Greenstand/treetracker-decisions/0018-wallet-admin-client-decisions(a).md

 The token flow has several steps:
 1. Field transfer (a request from the app to mint the token into a specific wallet/send it to a specific organization)
 2. The verification of the token's attributes (takes place in the main admin panel)
-3. The transfer of the token via the Wallet API (which is done with third-party tools such as Postman, or by tools built by integrators.
+3. The transfer of the token via the Wallet API, which is currently done with third-party tools such as Postman, or by tools built by integrators.

 The Wallet Admin Client user is potentially a different set of users than the main admin client.
 ## Links <!-- optional -->